Medicare Supplement Plans, or Medigap, work with Original Medicare to lower out-of-pocket costs.

 Faith-based healthcare is not ACA-compliant and does not have to cover the essential health benefits mandated by the Affordable Care Act (ACA).
 These plans are exempt from the mandates of the ACA.
+For example, these plans do not have to accommodate the 10 essential benefits.

-Further, ACA does set certain requirements for faith-based health plans:
+ACA does set certain requirements for faith-based health plans:

 These four plans met the ACA requirements: